NBISweden/teaching_literature_club/docs/events/20250411/README.md

 ### 9.4 New framework

-'Congruence and friction between learning and teaching'by Jan D Vermunt, Nico Verloop tries to get more interaction between theory of learning and theory of teaching.
+'Congruence and friction between learning and teaching' by Jan D Vermunt, Nico Verloop tries to get more interaction between theory of learning and theory of teaching.